Peter Mandelson: Personal life

+Mandelson was guest of honour in 2011 at Herbert Morrison Primary School in Vauxhall, South London, which was hosting a special themed day in honour of Mandelson's grandfather Herbert, after whom the school was named.

 Attempted outings and harassment

 While his sexual orientation was known to friends, colleagues and constituents, in 1987 the News of the World ran an issue that attempted to out Mandelson as gay.
-Mandelson preferred to keep his personal life private and as such did not respond.
+Mandelson did not respond.
 Mandelson was outed again by Matthew Parris in 1998 on the BBC programme Newsnight.
 This led to press harassment of his partner, with the Daily Express sending a reporter to take pictures of him while he was at his languages course.

 An internal investigation later found that the photos had been obtained without Avila da Silva's consent and images of him attempting to cover his face had been secretly deleted.
-Mandelson phoned the BBC and the Press Complaints Commission following Newsnight's broadcast, and an internal memo was later sent within the BBC, stating that "Under no circumstances whatsoever should allegations about the private life of Peter Mandelson be repeated or referred to on any broadcast."
+Mandelson phoned the BBC and the Press Complaints Commission following Newsnight's broadcast, and an internal memo was later sent within the BBC, stating: "under no circumstances whatsoever should allegations about the private life of Peter Mandelson be repeated or referred to on any broadcast."

+Honorary roles

+Mandelson served, until 8 October 2008, as President of the Central School of Speech and Drama.

+In 2013 Mandelson was appointed to the revived post of High Steward of Hull, an ancient ceremonial position held by his grandfather in 1956–65 and defunct since 1974.
+In September 2025, following the Epstein revelations, he was stripped of the role.

+Mandelson served as Chancellor of Manchester Metropolitan University from 2016 to 2024.
+In September 2025, following the Epstein revelations, the university rescinded his honorary doctorate and commemorative medal.